Greg Medavoy: Biography

-Medavoy grew up in suburban Long Island and originally planned to be an English teacher, but due to a school hiring freeze instead followed the example of relatives and joined the NYPD in 1976.
+Medavoy was born in late 1953 or early 1954 and grew up in suburban Long Island.
+He originally planned to be an English teacher, but due to a school hiring freeze instead followed the example of relatives and joined the NYPD in 1976, the same year he married his wife Marie.

 Frequently on the receiving end of jokes about his bumbling speech, occasional stutter, and mannerisms, Medavoy often provided comic relief.
 He was sometimes dismissed for a lack of street toughness compared to his more blue-collar colleagues who were raised in the city.
 Despite his faults, he was actually a skilled detective who earned respect through his tenacity and inventiveness; he had a knack for talking people into doing things they were initially reluctant to do, including coming to the police station to be questioned, or confessing to a crime.
 Where many of his peers relied on intimidation and aggression, Medavoy more frequently used the appearance of sympathy to lull suspects into a false sense of security.
 In undercover assignments, he especially excelled at playing dimwitted 'suckers' to whom suspects could feel superior.
 This skill earned him a commendation when Medavoy went into a 15th Precinct holding cell undercover and tricked a conman into confessing by pretending to be interested in learning how to execute the con himself.
 Medavoy was also a skillful improviser; he was commended for bluffing a murder suspect by matching the suspect's rapid fire lies with lies of his own that were so fast and skillful that the suspect believed he had been seen committing the crime, which prompted him to confess.
 During the series, Medavoy was promoted to Detective Second Grade.

 The other cops, chiefly Sipowicz, sometimes treated him with contempt due to his tendency to drone on about arcane subjects and his general eagerness to be liked.
 He was also sidetracked occasionally by thoughts of money-making opportunities based on people he met in his police work, including dog breeders, and a conman who sold a book claiming it was possible to legally avoid paying federal income taxes.
 His partners James Martinez and Baldwin Jones were usually able to get him to focus again with "Let's go, Greg!" or "Come on, Greg!".
 He was also sometimes the subject of practical jokes, including one where Sipowicz caused him to think free Chinese food he had received from a grateful crime victim whose case he worked on was the subject of an Internal Affairs Bureau investigation, which prompted Medavoy to climb into a dumpster and recover the containers so he could dispose of the "evidence" where Internal Affairs detectives would not find it.